Galicia Unveiled: Beyond the Camino - Celtic Shores, Seafood Feasts, and the Mystical Soul of Spain's Green North

 The ancient horreos of Galicia Spain stand as fascinating architectural structures that were used as grain storage buildings and can be found scattered throughout the Galician countryside, they have become a distinctive symbol of the region.

-Horreos are raised granaries built on stone or wooden pillars, with a rectangular or square shape and a distinctive slatted design.
-They are typically constructed from granite or wood, and their purpose is to protect harvested crops, primarily corn, from moisture and pests.
-The design of the horreo allows air to circulate, keeping the grains dry and preserving them for long periods.
+Horreos are raised granaries built on stone or wooden pillars.
+They are rectangular or square and have a distinctive slatted design.
+They are typically constructed from granite or wood and protect harvested crops, primarily corn, from moisture and pests.
+The horreo's design allows air to circulate, keeping the grains dry and preserving them for long periods.

-These ancient horreos date back centuries and have become an integral part of the Galician landscape.
-They not only serve a practical purpose but also hold cultural significance for the local communities.
-Each horreo is unique, with intricate carvings and decorative details that reflect the craftsmanship and artistic traditions of the region.
+These ancient horreos date back centuries and have become integral to the Galician landscape.
+They serve a practical purpose and hold cultural significance for the local communities.
+Each horreo is unique, with intricate carvings and decorative details that reflect the region's craftsmanship and artistic traditions.

 The Tower of Hercules

 Visiting the Tower of Hercules provides a unique opportunity to delve into Galicia's maritime history.
 Inside, you can explore the exhibits that highlight the tower's historical significance and learn about the lighthouse's role throughout the centuries.
-You can also climb the tower's winding staircase to reach the top and experience the awe-inspiring views for yourself.
+You can also climb the tower's winding staircase to reach the top and experience the awe-inspiring views.

 Campo de la Rata - Menhirs Park